 - 1/4 teaspoon salt

-Line a 9x13" metal baking pan with parchment paper hanging over two sides (spray the pan first with cooking spray to help the parchment stick).
+Line a baking pan (9x9" baking pan for thicker bars, or 9x13" baking pan for thinner bars) with parchment paper hanging over two sides (spray the pan first with cooking spray to help the parchment stick).
 This will make the bars easier to remove.

 Place all of the ingredients in a large capacity food processor (minimum 8 cup) and process until it is fine and sticks together (about 2 minutes), stopping the processor and scraping down the sides a couple of times.